ckegels/Solar-Monitor/README.md

 I also needed an energy file to handle many of the additional calculations.

-My current naming convention is:
+My current naming convention is (this is the standard provided by the integration do not change):
 - **B1** – Battery
 - **I1 / I2** – Inverters
 - **M1** – Meter